 For example, according to the Academy of Pediatric Physical Therapy, children in some cultures sit earlier than others.
 Compared to infants in the United States and some other nations, infants in Kenya and Cameroon sit earlier — usually around 5 months.
 This may be because the parents and caregivers give these babies more opportunities to practice sitting skills.

 When a baby sits up depends in part on the environment where they grow up.
-Babies whose caregivers find ways to motivate sitting and encourage them to develop strong muscles may sit earlier and then begin achieving other milestones, such as pulling up on objects and walking.
+Babies whose caregivers find ways to

 These strategies can help: